|

 The six Canadian

-soldiers killed on the weekend in Afghanistan were due back at the main
+soldiers killed in Afghanistan were due back at the main

 Kandahar base within days after a six-week mission in the desert, their

-commanding officer said Monday.
+commanding officer said.
 The dead are Sgt.
 Donald Lucas, 31;

 Cpl.
 Aaron E. Williams, 23; Pte.
 Kevin Vincent Kennedy, 20; Pte.
 David